 - the counselling relationship itself, apart from the use of specific techniques, can be a vehicle of significant healing

 These tenets of psychodynamic therapy are so fundamental to what happens in counselling that many people don't realize that it's actually a specific thing with a name.
 For any counselling to be effective, it needs to take these principles into account.

 Because of its emphasis on the here-and-now qualities of the therapeutic relationship and its de-emphasis of specific techniques, psychodynamic therapy is a great therapy for people who have been through a lot and who are just beginning their counselling journey.
 As counselling progresses and a solid foundation has been built in terms of establishing a trusting relationship and identifying the roots of the problem, it becomes possible to use the technique-rich approaches of other therapies, like ACT, CBT, EMDR, and IFS.

-Think psychodynamic therapy could help you?
-Call or email John at 226-791-5606 or email@example.com to set up an appointment or a free phone consultation.
+Think psychodynamic therapy could help you? call us at 226-791-5606 or email firstname.lastname@example.org to set up an appointment or a free 30-minute consultation.